 Soft and buttery shortbread cookies flavored with cherry and almond, then finished off with sweet white chocolate.

-Recipe #4 of my Christmas Cookie Palooza is so pink, it makes our bridesmaid dresses look pale.
-The cookies get their girly color from maraschino cherry juice and their flavor from butter, almond extract, and cherries.
-Cherry and almond is a divine combination and these have to be one of my best cookies yet!
+Today’s recipe in Sally’s Cookie Palooza is so pink, it makes Barbie’s corvette look pale.
+The cookies get their color from maraschino cherry juice and their flavor from butter, almond extract, and cherries.
+Cherry and almond is a divine combination and these have to be one of my favorite Christmas cookies yet.
+(Update: they even went on to inspire these chocolate cherry blossoms!)

-There are three main ingredients in shortbread cookies.
-Butter, sugar, and flour.
-Diet cookies?
-These are not.
-All three are imperative to the structure, texture, and taste of shortbread cookies.
+You’ll find three main ingredients in most shortbread cookie recipes: butter, sugar, and flour.
+All three are imperative for structure, texture, and taste.
+Sometimes there’s vanilla and salt, but there’s no egg and no leavening.
 I’ve had a lot of problems in the past with shortbread cookies spreading.
-There’s so much butter that spreading is often an issue unless you have the right recipe.
-There are also no eggs present to give the cookies structure.
+There’s so much butter that spreading is often an issue unless you have the right recipe or unless you bake them in a cake pan to make wedge-shaped shortbread cookies (so buttery! so good!).

-I played around with my Raspberry Almond Thumbprint Cookies (also shortbread) to include cherry juice.
-I made many, many failed attempts.
-Adding a thin liquid like this (and liquidy maraschino cherries) to a cookie dough so high in butter can spell disaster.
-More flour, less flour, more cherry juice, less cherry juice, etc. I ended up reducing the butter slightly and that seemed to solve all the problems.
-The shortbread cookies still have all that extraordinary buttery flavor, but now include the taste of cherries.
+Today’s recipe starts with these raspberry almond thumbprint cookies, a dough very similar to my basic shortbread cookies.
+Adding a thin liquid like this (and liquidy maraschino cherries) to a cookie dough so high in butter can spell disaster though.
+I tested with more flour, less flour, more cherry juice, less cherry juice, etc. I ended up reducing the butter slightly and that seemed to solve all the problems.
+The shortbread cookie recipe below still has all that extraordinary butter flavor and also includes cherries.

-Be careful baking these cookies (1) from a texture standpoint, overbaking shortbread cookies strips their tender, soft texture.
-And you’re left with hard cookies.
-Not crumbly.
-Just hard.
-And (2) from an appearance standpoint.
-Overbaking will leave orange brown dark spots on top of the cookies.
-A brown-ish underside (and edge) to these cookies is normal because, well, they are cookies.
+Keep a watchful eye on these cookies as they finish up baking.
+From a texture standpoint, overbaking the cherry almond shortbread cookies strips their tender, soft, slightly crumbly texture.
+And you’re left with hard cookies—not crumbly—just hard.
+And from an appearance standpoint, overbaking will leave orange brown dark spots on top of the cookies.
+Not a huge issue, but it replaces the pink!

 Soft and buttery shortbread cookies flavored with cherry and almond, then finished off with sweet white chocolate.
 This cookie dough must be chilled, so plan accordingly.